CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: Experiments

 \subsection{Datasets}

-To evaluate our method, we conduct experiments on ShapeNet~\cite{chang2015shapenet} and Objaverse~\cite{deitke2023objaverse} dataset, category-specific view synthesis and category-agnostic view synthesis, respectively.
-In ShapeNet, we selected `car' and `chair' classes that contain 3,514 cars and 6,778 chairs each.
-The rendered image resolution is 224$\times$224, and we used the same training/testing split in DISN~\cite{xu2019disn}.
-For Objaverse, we sourced images from One-2-3-45~\cite{Liu202312345}, which consists of 1,156 categories with 46k 3D models, and constructed our own split of 36,796 training objects and 9,118 test objects.
-Images are rendered to the resolution of 256$\times$256.
+To evaluate our method, we conduct experiments on 1) Objaverse~\cite{deitke2023objaverse} and Google Scanned Objects (GSO)~\cite{downs2022google} for object-level novel view synthesis, and 2) DTU dataset~\cite{jensen2014dtu} for real scenes.
+For Objaverse, we sourced images from One-2-3-45~\cite{Liu202312345}, which consists of 46k objects, and constructed our own split of 36,796 training objects and 9,118 test objects.
+In GSO, we used 1,030 objects only for the evaluation.
+Lastly, we followed PixelNeRF~\cite{yu2021pixelnerf} DTU dataset split with 88 training scenes and 15 testing scenes.
+Object images are rendered at a resolution of 256$\times$256 and we cropped the DTU images to match the same resolution.